Wrongful Death Attorney in NYC

 Wrongful death is a legal term that describes a situation where negligence leads to the death of another person.
 Wrongful death occurs for a variety of reasons, including medical malpractice, workplace accidents, automobile or airline accidents, exposure to hazardous conditions or substances, or other serious accidents during a supervised activity.
 The goal of the attorney is to make sure that the survivors and beneficiaries are compensated for their loss and cared for during the years after the death has taken place.
 An attorney experienced in wrongful death law can achieve the best possible outcome in a wrongful death lawsuit on behalf of a family.

-Many wrongful death claims are the result of medical malpractice – mistakes or errors by a hospital, doctor, or other health care provider.
-In fact, medical errors are estimated to be responsible for 45,000 to 98,000 deaths a year - more than those caused by breast cancer, AIDS or motor vehicle accidents, according to the Institute of Medicine of the National Academy of Sciences.
+Many wrongful death claims are the result of medical malpractice – mistakes or errors by a hospital, doctor, or other healthcare providers.
+In fact, medical errors are estimated to be responsible for 45,000 to 98,000 deaths a year – more than those caused by breast cancer, AIDS or motor vehicle accidents, according to the Institute of Medicine of the National Academy of Sciences.

 Harvard University has conducted a comprehensive study on medical errors that is widely considered to be the defining statement concerning wrongful death.
 The Harvard study reveals as many as 120,000 people die every year as the result of medical errors committed in hospitals.
 Others have reported that as many as 1,000,000 people die annually as a result of medical mistakes made both inside and outside of hospitals.